alexbaldwin/alexbaldwin.com/source/blog/this-is-how-you-do-a-prelaunch-landing-page.html.markdown

 published: true
 ---

+*This post is from the Alex Baldwin Posterous Archive*

 ![Podio Homepage](podio-homepage.png)

 Design like this makes me sign up without any knowledge of what it even is.